-You only need to register ONCE to receive the link for the entire series.
+You only need to register ONCE to receive a link for the entire fall series.

 This seminar series is supported in part by the National Institute Of Environmental Health Sciences of the National Institutes of Health under the Duke University Superfund Research Program (award P42ES010356) and the Duke University Program in Environmental Health (award T32ES021432).
 Seminar content is solely the responsibility of the speakers and does not necessarily represent the official views of the National Institutes of Health.